Concrete Expansion Joint Filler Materials: The Essentials

 - Sponge rubber: This material is flexible, light, easily compressible, does not absorb water, and has a good recovery.
 In addition, sponge rubber joint filler should conform to ASTM D1752 Type 1.

-- Expanded polyethylene, polyurethane, or polyvinyl chloride: These materials have the same benefits as sponge rubber.
+- Flexible foams (expanded polyethylene, polyurethane, polypropylene, and polyvinyl chloride): These materials have the same benefits as sponge rubber.
 However, they generally require support during concrete pouring.

-- Foams (expanded polyethylene, polyurethane, polypropylene, and polystyrene): These joint fillers usually have a bad recovery.
+- Rigid foams (expanded polyethylene, polyurethane, and polystyrene): These joint fillers usually have a bad recovery.

 - Bituminous or resin impregnated cork or fiber board: It is one of the most commonly used joint fillers.
 Mainly, it is easily compressible and has a moderate recovery.
 However, it can be incompatible with non-asphaltic sealants, and shouldn’t be in contact with them.